sopje/Ass2DL/README.md

 Furthermore, in order for the recommenders package to work, make sure you have installed Microsoft C++ Build Tools and have followed all the steps mentioned in their README file in order for the package to work as intented.

+## Data
+Create a directory named Data in your project folder and zip the contents of: https://files.grouplens.org/datasets/movielens/ml-100k.zip in this folder.
+Specifically you need the file named u.data.
 ## Running

 To run both models: